SoCalPowerShell/SoCalPowerShell.github.io/_posts/2017-07-02-first meeting.md

 ---
-title: Kevin Marquette presents "Everything you ever wanted to know about hashtables"
+title: Kevin Marquette presents "Everything you ever wanted to know about hashtables" on Aug 1st
 category: Meeting
 ---